BIMseven/cs1632-Deliverable-1/Test-Cases-Colin.md

 **DESCRIPTION:** This test determines if a computer with a clock speed over 1.3 GHz can run FizzBuzz.bf in under 30 seconds on Run.

 **PRECONDITIONS:** JBefunge is running.
 FizzBuzz.bf has been opened and Time Program has been checked.
+Computer's clock speed is over 1.3 GHz.

 **EXECUTION STEPS:**